jfrmm/filter-box/projects/filter-box-library/README.md

         new CheckboxFilter('rating', ratings)
 ```

-Next, insert the _Filter Box Component_ selector in your tempalte.
+Next, insert the `FilterBoxComponent` selector in your tempalte.

 ```typescript
 <asp-filter-box [filters]="filters"></asp-filter-box>